alexpilugin/ap-cazana-vue-tech-task/README.md

 # ap-task

 This is my solution for Cazana company to show my skills with Vue.js and Vuex.
 This application created with [VUE CLI](https://cli.vuejs.org).
+Also I used [Moment.js](https://momentjs.com) and Bootstrap Grid: [bootstrap-grid.min.css](https://getbootstrap.com/docs/4.1/getting-started/contents/#css-files)

 ## Project setup
 ```